 Can a full mouth reconstruction relieve jaw pain?

-Yes, it’s possible for a full mouth reconstruction to relieve jaw pain and related TMJ symptoms.
-Replacing missing teeth and fixing damaged teeth removes pressure from the teeth and the TMJ.
+Yes, a full mouth reconstruction can relieve jaw pain and related TMJ symptoms.
+Replacing missing teeth and repairing damaged teeth reduces pressure on the teeth and the TMJ.
 Creating an even bite distributes biting force throughout the mouth.

 Is a full-mouth reconstruction the same as a full-mouth rehabilitation?

 Yes, we use these terms interchangeably.
-A full mouth reconstruction or rehabilitation renews the function and comfort of the teeth, gums, and jaw.
+A full mouth reconstruction or rehabilitation restores function and comfort to the teeth, gums, and jaw.